what do you know about information technology

 To electronically store, process, protect, and transmit data.

-2.What are some instances of information technology used on a daily basis?
+2.What are some instances of IT used on a daily basis?

 Use of mobile phones, cloud computing, wireless internet, social networking, online banking, multimedia streaming and access to social networking sites.